meowmrrpnya/main-page/README.md

 # Cxnfl1ct
 ---
-Hello, I'm cxnfl1ct, a silly meower code r
+Hello, I'm cxnfl1ct, a silly meower coder

 Here's the list of what I can do:
 > yea i know it's not much \*awkward*